 This introduction sets the scene for a living, holistic approach to wellness that honors body, mind, spirit, and environment.
-Aboriginal and Torres Strait Islander traditional medicine viewed health as full wellbeing, not just absence of disease.
+Many Aboriginal and Torres Strait Islander nations understand health as full wellbeing—not merely the absence of disease—and practice forms of traditional medicine grounded in relationship, place, and community.

-Before colonization, songs, bush medicine and local healers formed the primary system of care.
-Colonisation disrupted connection to land and family and affected continuity of practices and knowledge passed down for many years.
+Before colonization, songs, ceremony, bush medicine, and local healers formed primary systems of care across different nations.
+Colonisation disrupted connections to Country, family, and cultural practice and affected the continuity of knowledge passed down through generations.

-Today community programs like Akeyulerre in Alice Springs and the Ngangkari Healers Program support culturally led care and link traditional practice with modern services.
-This guide focuses on practical understanding without reducing rich culture to folklore.
+Today, community-led programs such as Akeyulerre in Alice Springs and the Ngangkari Healers Program support culturally led care and create pathways between traditional practice and modern clinical services.
+This guide aims to give practical context without reducing living cultures to folklore; where possible, readers should seek community-controlled sources and further reading for local guidance.

 Key Takeaways

-- Traditional approaches treat wellbeing as a balance of body, mind, spirit, and Country.
+- Indigenous healing treats wellbeing as a balance of body, mind, spirit, and Country, supported by ceremony and everyday practice.

-- Knowledge and medicine are shared by people and Elders across years and place.
+- Knowledge and medicine are shared among people and Elders across years and generations, preserving cultural integrity and practical skills.

-- Connection and harmony with land shape health beyond mere absence of illness.
+- Connection and harmony with land shape health in ways that extend beyond treating illness alone.

 Understanding indigenous healing today: scope, meaning, and holistic health

-Contemporary practice frames Aboriginal medicine as an integrated system that attends to physical, emotional and spiritual aspects rather than just treating symptoms.
+Contemporary practice frames Aboriginal medicine as an integrated system that attends to physical, emotional, and spiritual aspects, rather than addressing symptoms in isolation.
+This description intentionally uses qualifying language—many communities describe their approaches this way, while specific practices and terms vary by nation and place.

-Health is seen as a state of balance and harmony.
-Illness often signals a disruption that affects the body and spirit together.
+Health in these frameworks is understood as a state of balance and harmony.
+Illness is often interpreted as a disruption that affects both body and spirit, with treatment aiming to restore relationships, purpose, and wellbeing.

-- This holistic orientation complements clinical diagnosis by focusing on relationships, place and long-term wellbeing.
+- This holistic orientation can complement clinical diagnosis by emphasising relationships, place, and long-term wellbeing rather than focusing only on immediate symptoms.

-- Effective practice involves listening to Elders, following local protocols and respecting context-specific knowledge guided by Country.
+- Effective, respectful practice involves listening to Elders, following local protocols, and recognising that knowledge is context-specific and guided by Country.

-Many communities now combine traditional healing and modern systems in culturally respectful ways.
-Think of wellness as a living process of balance, supported by ongoing preventative choices rather than a fixed state.
+Many communities now combine traditional healing and modern systems in culturally respectful ways—through referral pathways, co-design of services, or community-controlled health programs—so readers should view wellness as an ongoing, adaptive process of balance rather than a fixed state.

 Indigenous healing in Australia: Aboriginal and Torres Strait Islander practices in the present